Mobile navigation

 Respite care means taking a break from caring, while the person you care for is looked after by someone else.
 It lets you take time out to look after yourself and helps stop you becoming exhausted and run down.

-If a young person meets our assessment criteria, a package of support may be offered through partner agencies or as a direct payment, including:
+If a young person meets our assessment criteria, a package of support will be offered through partner agencies or as a direct payment, including:

 You can visit the following page for further support information: